SQream/sqream_docs/guides/operations/installing_studio_on_stand_alone_server.rst

         $ sudo apt remove -y nodejs

-3. Install NodeJS version 12 as follows:
+3. If you have not installed NodeJS version 12, run the following commands:

    * On CentOS: